How To Fix 'LLDB: Couldn't IRGen Expression' Without Source Code

 directory itself.

-Case 2: Both swiftmodule and swiftinterface are included, but swiftinterface files are invalid
+Case 2: Both swiftmodule and swiftinterface are included; but swiftinterface files are invalid

 Solution: Remove all swiftmodule files and preprocess invalid

-swiftinterface files before handing them to Xcode.
+swiftinterface files before giving them to Xcode.

 ‘FrameworkName’ is not a member type of ‘FrameworkName’